New York CEO shooting mapped: Movements of Brian Thompson gunman

-New York CEO shooting mapped: Movements of gunman who killed Brian Thompson
+New York CEO shooting map: Movements of gunman who killed Brian Thompson

 With the gunman’s identity unknown and the motive still a mystery, authorities are trying to piece together the killer’s movements that morning – and where he went next

-The manhunt for the gunman who killed UnitedHealthcare CEO Brian Thompson in a shooting in the heart of Manhattan has now entered its second day, with the killer still at large.
+The manhunt for the gunman who killed UnitedHealthcare CEO Brian Thompson in a shooting in the heart of Manhattan has now entered its third day, with the killer still at large.

 With the gunman’s identity unknown and the motive still a mystery, authorities are trying to piece together the killer’s movements that morning – and where he went next.

-He was next spotted on a Starbucks security camera at West 56th Street and 6th Avenue in Manhattan approximately 30 minutes before Thompson’s death on Wednesday morning.
+He was next recorded leaving the 57th Street F train stop and before being sighted on a Starbucks security camera at West 56th Street and 6th Avenue in Manhattan approximately 30 minutes before Thompson’s death on Wednesday morning.

-The shooter was then spotted walking alone to the New York Hilton Midtown – where Thomson was scheduled to speak at a conference – about five minutes before the victim arrived, police said.
+At approximately 6.19am, he was recorded walking west down 55th Street, a block away from the New York Hilton Midtown, where Thomson was scheduled to speak at a conference.

-The alleged killer lay in wait before he opened fire outside the hotel at approximately 6:46 a.m, striking Thompson, 50, in the back and right calf, the NYPD said.

 Mapped: The suspect’s movements